kes/blog/content/posts/project-euler-num-308.md

 I rewrote the FSM using `tagbody`, which is a Common Lisp feature that allows you to `goto`.
 It is perfect for this project.

 I also identified some optimizations.
-These are easily discernible from the graph of FSM.
+These are easily discernible from the FSM graph.
 For example, `S11` and `S29`, and `S13` and `S17`.
 In the code below I have documented where these optimizations have been made, and left behind old code in comments.

 The code below is very simple.
 One thing to note is that there are no loops, only `gotos`.
-We simply move from node to node (called states in this code) until we get our answer.
+We simply move from node to node (called "states" in the code) until we get our answer.

 ```lisp